 We love to picnic here because: it's a beautiful stretch of beach along one of our region's renowned escapes: Port Douglas.
 With golden sand to squish between your toes and locally-owned markets and shops right nearby, there might well be no better picnic spot.

-Local’s tip: We recommend that you swim in the nets between November and May as stinger season can be dangerous.
+Local’s tip: You'll need to swim in the nets between November and May while we're in stinger season.